 And so was born a Mission to the seamen of commercial vessels (the British Navy already had chaplains) a Mission that Fr.John Ashley pursued until, broken in health, he had to retire in 1850.
 But his vision had been contagious.
 All along the coasts of England, other priests and laity had begun to visit the merchant vessels and to take services aboard, to give counselling and advice, to take Communion, to hear Confessions, to bring Bibles, and other religious material --- to care for and serve the Seafarers of every nation.

 In 1855, these Missions were joined together in the "Mission to Seamen", an organization which was carried to every port in the British Empire, and beyond.
-Today there are 300 Missions --- one in every major port in the world, serving sailors of all nationalities, and all religions.
-About 80 of these have full time Staff, most are operated Ecumenically.
+Today there are over two hundred ports around the world where the Mission is present, serving sailors of all nationalities, and all religions.
+About 80 of these have full time staff, most are operated ecumenically.
 The name has been changed to the "Mission to Seafarers" to reflect that women are now serving as officers on board vessels, and that the Mission cares for all ranks and all genders.
 All were founded and all are owned by the local diocese of the Anglican Church.
 Though the Senior Port Chaplain is an Anglican priest, Roman Catholic priests, Protestant ministers, or licenced lay visitors are also Chaplains, working together as a Team.
 Every day, the Chaplains visit ships to care for the seafarers, and serve the workers of the Port.
 Volunteers, the lifeblood of the Mission, are needed to staff the Flying Angel Club, and continue this vital work.

 Little is written about the above picture, the history prior to 1950's is very difficult to trace.
 Few photos have survived and very little documentation exists.
 The picture above shows the dignatories opening the "Seamens' Hall" in 1923.